M5: Mental Noting

 It's my first time trying to mentally note my thoughts and I find it difficult.
 How can I make this exercise easier for me?

-As with all new techniques, mental noting may require a bit of practice before you can start feeling familiar with it.
-Try not to think of the exercise as too difficult or serious and gently bring your awareness to your thoughts.
-What is the first thing that you are aware you are thinking?
+As with all new DBT techniques, mental noting may require a bit of practice before you can start feeling comfortable with it!
+Try to keep a light attitude toward this exercise and gently bring your awareness to your thoughts.
+What is the first thing that comes to your mind?
 Write it down.
-Keep doing it, and don't worry if you are doing the exercise perfectly well because it takes practice to do that.
-Keep a lighter attitude and try to do it.
+Keep doing this with each new thought.
+The more you do it, the easier it will become!

 If I have an objective problem, like not having enough money or being depressed, how will mental noting solve that problem?

-Mental noting is about observing our outlook on the events inside and outside ourselves.
-Objective problems, negative feelings and thoughts and unfortunate events are part of the human experience.
-But, by being too reactive to these negative experiences we might not see the solution to them.
-Mental noting brings a clarity which will allow you to eventually choose what to do with a certain situation.
-Gradually you will stop seeing the problems as hopeless bits of destiny but simply as events that are currently happening and that can be changed.
+Mental noting is about observing our outlook on the events inside and outside of ourselves.
+Objective problems, negative feelings and thoughts, and unfortunate events are part of the human experience.
+By being too reactive to these negative experiences, however, it can become harder to see the solution to them.
+Mental noting helps brings clarity to situations that may not have had much or any clarity previously.
+Gradually, you may stop seeing said problems as negative situations, and instead as events that are currently happening and that can be changed.

 I feel like I'm writing down my experiences in a monotonous way.

 Try not to see this exercise as a chore.
 After all, you are doing it for yourself and your well-being.
-Remind yourself that by practicing this mindfulness exercise you will calm the distracting thoughts and emotions, and you will have more freedom to choose what to do in a certain situation.
-Be aware of what the point of the exercise is.
-Know that when you become aware of a thought, that thought has less of an impact on you and it won't direct your behavior as much as it used to.
+Remind yourself that by practicing this mindfulness exercise, you can help calm your distracting thoughts and emotions, and you will have more clarity on how to react in certain situations.
+Remind yourself of what the point of the exercise is.
+Know that when you become aware of a thought and observe it without labeling it, that thought has less of an impact on you and it won't direct your behavior as much as it used to.

 Test message from yaseen